bevyengine/rfcs/rfcs/45-stageless.md

 }
 ```

-### Running other systems on-demand with exclusive systems
+### Running other schedules on-demand with exclusive systems

-Exclusive systems can be used to run arbitrary systems in an on-demand fashion.
+Exclusive systems can be used to run other schedules in an on-demand fashion.
-Each system is stored within a `Schedule`, which themselves live within a common `Schedules` resource.
+Each system is stored within a `Schedule`, which themselves live within a public `Schedules` resource.

 ```rust
 fn fancy_exclusive_system(world: &mut World) {